Library MoreDep

 Another interesting example is regular expressions with dependent types that express which predicates over strings particular regexps implement.
 We can then assign a dependent type to a regular expression matching function, guaranteeing that it always decides the string property that we expect it to decide.

 Before defining the syntax of expressions, it is helpful to define an inductive type capturing the meaning of the Kleene star.
-We use Coq's string support, which comes through a combination of the Strings library and some parsing notations built into Coq.
+That is, a string s matches regular expression star e if and only if s can be decomposed into a sequence of substrings that all match e.
+We use Coq's string support, which comes through a combination of the String library and some parsing notations built into Coq.
 Operators like ++ and functions like length that we know from lists are defined again for strings.
 Notation scopes help us control which versions we want to use in particular contexts.

 Require Import Ascii String.